MaayanLab/GeneBot/howto.markdown

 - Input: `/learn `
 - Output:
 ![image](assets/images/quiz_output.png)

+### Help Commands:
+A list of all commands can by accessed by calling: `@genebot help`

+✦ **Gene Summary Help:**
+If a user needs help with using the **/gene** command to retrieve a summary about a gene, they can call the following command `/gene-help`.

+✦ **Enrichment Analysis Help:**
+There are several built in help commands for performng enrichment analysis with GeneBot that can be called in Slack to provide concise summaries about different app features and functions.
+A list of all enrichment analysis help commands can be found by calling: `/geneset-help`

+- `/geneset-help ?` → provides summary of how to use GeneBot for enrichment analysis
+- `/geneset-help library?` → provides instructions on how to specify library for output
+- `/geneset-help fileupload?` → provides instructions on how to upload file for analysis
+- `/geneset-help slashcommand?` → provides instructions on how to navigate /geneset command

 If you have any questions about how to use GeneBot, please contact us at <mailto:maayanlabapps@gmail.com>.